Released Israeli hostage Agam Berger tells French FM that 'diplomatic solutions' won't solve existential conflict with Hamas

 “France had worked to deliver medicine to hostages in Gaza and was activating all diplomatic channels, most notably with mediating Arab countries, to enable their release,” it added.

-The French top diplomat reportedly also “recalled France’s steadfast commitment to Israel’s security,” referring to the French military’s contribution last year in intercepting ballistic missiles and drones fired by Iran and the Houthis against Israel.
-Paris concluded that it “was fully engaged to ensure that Iran would never develop a nuclear weapon.”
+Barrot “recalled France’s steadfast commitment to Israel’s security,” referring to the French military’s contribution last year in intercepting ballistic missiles and drones fired by Iran and the Houthis against Israel.
+He added that France “was fully engaged to ensure that Iran would never develop a nuclear weapon.”

-The meeting between the French foreign minister and the families of Israeli hostages took place amid diplomatic tensions between Paris and Jerusalem.
+The meeting between Barrot and the families of Israeli hostages took place amid diplomatic tensions between Paris and Jerusalem.

 The All Israel News Staff is a team of journalists in Israel.